proiel/proiel.github.io/dmp.md

 ---
-layout: conservative
+layout: default
 ---

-# Data management plan for the PROIEL Treebank
+### Data management plan for the PROIEL Treebank

 This document describes the procedures for data management for the [PROIEL Treebank](http://proiel.github.io).

-This data management plan is based on the Digital Curation Centre's [Checklist for a Data Management Plan v4.0](http://www.dcc.ac.uk/resources/data-management-plans/checklist).
+The procedures are based on the Digital Curation Centre's [Checklist for a Data Management Plan v4.0](http://www.dcc.ac.uk/resources/data-management-plans/checklist).

-## Data Collection
+#### Data Collection

 The treebank is constructed using the [PROIEL Annotator](https://github.com/mlj/proiel-webapp/), which uses a database for storage.
 This database is intended only for use during annotation and is not suitable for long-term storage of the data.